thomasmeadows/dollar-defender-middleware/README.md

 This is a very simple module that checks req.params, req.body and req.query for objects and recursively scans for the $ symbol as the first property key and responds with an error if it is detected.

-The primary reason for this is because sometimes coders forget to right validators for route and this can be a huge security issue as described in this article at https://blog.websecurify.com/2014/08/hacking-nodejs-and-mongodb.html
+The primary reason for this is because sometimes coders forget to write validators for route and this can be a huge security issue as described in this article at https://blog.websecurify.com/2014/08/hacking-nodejs-and-mongodb.html

 ### install
 ```javascript